bartelsjoshuac/super-rentals/README.md

+[img]
 # super-rentals

 This README outlines the details of collaborating on this Ember application.
-This is the Ember tutorial called SuperRentals.
+This is the Ember tutorial called SuperRentals from [here](https://guides.emberjs.com/release/tutorial/part-1/).

 ## Prerequisites